 - a.
-Calibrate balances using only standard weights that have been properly calibrated according to SOP 5-2.x. - b.
+Certified calibration shall be performed on an approximate annual schedule by a qualified professional. - b.
 Calibrate the balance prior to weighing substances.
-Follow one of the methods cited below.

-1. Method A

-- i.
+Calibrate balances using only standard weights that have been properly calibrated according to SOP 5-2.x.
+Follow the method below. - 1.
+Tare the weighing vessel. - 2.
+Weigh standard weights that bracket the expected weight of the substance needed. - 3.
+Record results in balance log. - c.
+If the measured weight of the standard weight is $> \pm 1\%$ of the actual standard weight, the scale should not be used. - d.
 Tare the weighing vessel.

-- ii.
-Weigh standard weight(s) to within \pm 10% of the weight of substance(s) needed.

-- iii.
-Record results in balance log.

-2. Method B

-- i.
-Tare the weighing vessel.

-- ii.
-Weigh standard weights that bracket the expected weight of the substance needed.

-- iii.
-Record results in balance log.

-c.
-If the measured weight of the standard weight is $> \pm 1\%$ of the actual standard weight, the scale should not be used.

-- d.
-Tare the weighing vessel for Methods A and B. Weigh the chemical in/on the tared vessel. - e.
+Weigh the chemical in/on the tared vessel. - e.
 A balance does not need to be calibrated prior to weighing samples if the balance is listed as non-GLP compliant on the GLP compliance statement.